Mykola Arkas: Compositions and other cultural activities

-Arkas's artistic contributions include about 80 compositions for solo-singing, vocal ensembles and arrangements of folk songs.
-His opera "Kateryna" (1890) is the most significant work of Mykola Arkas, adapted as from Taras Shevchenko's poem of the same title.
-This work brought recognition to Mykola Arkas and became the first Ukrainian lyrical folk opera.
-Performances of "Kateryna" were a great success, first playing in Moscow by Mark Kropivnitskiy's troupe in 1899, and later in Minsk, Vilnius and Kiev.
+Arkas's artistic contributions include poetry, and about 80 compositions for solo-singing, vocal ensembles and arrangements of folk songs.
+He composed romances and duets.

 Arkas was the founder and chairman of the "Prosvita" cultural and educational society in Mykolaiv.
 At his own expense he opened a public school that taught in Ukrainian, as the dominant teaching language in schools was Russian.

-In 1908 in St. Petersburg, a book by Mykola Arkas — "History of Ukraine-Rus" — was published under the editorship of Ukrainian writer Vasyl Domaniczky.
-The book was written in Ukrainian.
+In 1908 in St. Petersburg, a book by Mykola Arkas — "History of Ukraine-Rus" — was published, under the editorship of Ukrainian writer Vasyl Domaniczky.
+It was the first popular history of Ukraine published in Ukrainian.

+(1890)

+Arkas's opera Kateryna (1890) is the most significant work of Mykola Arkas, adapted as from Taras Shevchenko's poem of the same title.
+The opera was first performed in Moscow in 1899 by the Ukrainian composer and theatre director Marko Kropyvnytskyi.
+The piano–vocal score was first published in 1897.
+The work brought recognition to Mykola Arkas and became the first Ukrainian lyrical folk opera.
+Performances of "Kateryna" were a great success, first playing in Moscow by Mark Kropivnitskiy's troupe in 1899, and later in Minsk, Vilnius and Kiev.